uptoratlen/gsArchivPDFDownloader/README.md

 The gsArchivPDFDownloader obviously was created in Python with Selenium and Chrome4Testing.
 [Chrome4testing](https://googlechromelabs.github.io/chrome-for-testing/)

 Up to 0.9.0 Firefox and Geckodriver was used.
+Later Versions use Chrome (testdriver)

 For users with less experience, basically what it does:
 Python opens a chrome for testing instance (so your system browser does not get used) by the webdriver chromedriver (chromedriver is the link between Selenium and the chrome for testing browser), and then it simulates browser actions like a user does.
 Selenium is widely used to automate tests of web applications.